ShiqiYu/libfacedetection/README.md

 * scale=1.08
 * minimal window size = 16
-* the heights of the face rectangles are scaled to 1.2.
+* the heights of the face rectangles are scaled to 1.2 to fit the ground truth data in FDDB.

 Author
 -------------